calaldees/teachingWorkshops/teacherTraining/inclusion.md

 ITT CCF
 * > 4.10 How pupils are grouped is also important; care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation
 * > 5.4 Adaptive teaching is less likely to be valuable if it causes the teacher to artificially create distinct tasks for different groups of pupils or to set lower expectations for particular pupils.

-### Inclusive Differentiation

-* [Inclusive Differentiation](https://youtu.be/aPTZpLaJvUA?t=2545) 42:40 to 47:17 Wilam talk excerpt
-    * Q&A with Dylan Wiliam at Embedding Formative Assessment SSAT/EEF Celebration Event
-    * Teacher introduces rule (if lucky teacher might explain why) - students reproduce 20 times
-    * In japan one method - students in groups come up with as many ways as possible - 13 ways (Japanese teachers know this)
-    * Differentiation comes from the teacher asking probing questions and ramping up cognitive demand
-    * not separate tasks - teacher stretching groups

 ### Mixed ability grouping